saichetanM98/smart-expense-tracker/README.md

 ## 📌 Project Description

 The Smart Expense Tracking System is a full-stack web application that helps users manage their income and expenses efficiently.
-It provides real-time tracking, analytics, and automated balance updates.
+It provides real-time tracking, analytics, activity logging, and smart spending suggestions.

-This project demonstrates a **hybrid database architecture** using **MySQL (structured data)** and **MongoDB (unstructured logs)**.
+This project uses **MySQL** as the sole database for all structured data including users, transactions, categories, accounts, and activity logs.

 ---